Bursting with ripe, sweet, juicy blueberries, these soft and super healthy blueberry muffins are completely delicious!

 - 1/2 tsp cinnamon, and optional pinch cardamom

 - 1/2 tsp plus 1/8 tsp salt

 - For muffins, you only need 1/2 cup sugar for the entire recipe.
 For blueberry cupcakes, simply increase sugar to 3/4 cup.
 Xylitol can be used for sugar-free muffins.
-Preheat oven to 350 F, and grease a muffin tin or line with muffin liners.
-In a large mixing bowl, combine first 6 ingredients very well.
-In a separate bowl, whisk together all remaining ingredients except blueberries.
-Pour wet into dry, stir until just evenly mixed.
+Preheat oven to 350 F. Grease or line a muffin tin.
+In a large bowl, combine wet ingredients.
+Stir in remaining ingredients except blueberries.
+Pour wet into dry, and stir until just evenly mixed.
 If batter is dry (which might happen if you pack the flour too much, especially if using white), add just a little more milk.
 Gently stir in berries only until evenly mixed.
-It’s important to not over-stir and break the berries.
-Pour into the muffin tins and bake 19 minutes.
+It’s important to not over-stir, which could break the berries.
+Pour into the muffin tins and bake 21 minutes.
 Muffins should look perfectly domed when you take them out.
 Allow to sit 10 minutes before removing from the tins.
 If you let them sit–loosely covered–overnight, the liners peel off easily the next day too.
 View Nutrition Facts